-Lateral joint inspections shall be carried out after the road basecourse is laid but may be carried out before the pipework is pressure tested.
+Lateral joint inspections shall be carried out after the road base course is laid but may be carried out before the pipework is pressure tested.
 Joint inspections may be carried out by the drainage contractor.

-The photographs showing the features and condition of all inspected pipe lengths shall be provided through INFONet to Council as part of the as-built record.
+The photographs showing the features and condition of all inspected pipe lengths shall be provided through the FME portal to Council as part of the as-built record.
 Photographs supplied without log sheets will not be accepted.